 The next day at practice, one of the coaches decided to use my son as an example in front of the team.
 He called my son’s name.
 “Instead of staying in there, you pulled your head out and missed a lot of good, hittable pitches.”
 Then he growled for good measure.

 What he was saying might have been true, but his method of delivery went completely counter to my beliefs about leading—which is to praise in public, criticize in private.

 I was angry.
 But I knew offending my son’s coach would impact my son in the future.
 So I chose to do some research before deciding what to do.
-What is the best way for me to help my son when he’s dealing with criticism from his coach?
+What is the best way for me to help my son learn how to handle criticism from his coach?

 People with pessimistic ways of talking to themselves might hear the coach say, “You missed a good pitch because you pulled your head out,” and say to themselves, “That’s because I’m a terrible baseball player.”
 That kind of shame is hard to recover from—especially for people who keep it bottled up inside.